 Under his leadership, Bentley has captured the Northeast-10 Presidents Cup eight times, emblematic of the best overall athletic program in the conference.
 The most recent came for the 2008-09 academic year.

-DeFelice, the longest tenured active Division II baseball coach in the nation, finished the 2014 season with 742 career victories.
+DeFelice, the longest tenured active college baseball coach in the nation, finished the 2016 season with 757 career victories.

 In 2001, the Falcons set an NCAA Division II record and led all of college baseball by hitting 2.39 home runs a game, knocking an incredible 98 balls out of the park in 41 games.